 As a healthy school, we do not allow sweets or chocolate in lunch boxes.
-Please also be advised that no nut products are allowed in lunch boxes too.
+Please also be advised that nut products and mangoes are not allowed in lunch boxes too due to severe allergies to these by members of staff or pupils.

-Children in the Reception class and years 1 and 2 have a piece of fruit or vegetable provided for them which they eat at playtime.
+Children in Years R, 1 and 2 have a piece of fruit or vegetable provided for them which they eat at playtime.
 Children in years 3 and 4 may bring in a piece of fruit or vegetable for their snack as well, if they wish to do so.